-Is it difficult to get a mortgage if you're self-employed?
+Is it harder to get a mortgage if you're self-employed?

-It’s true that the self-employed will find it harder to get a mortgage – but it’s certainly not impossible.
-There are plenty of ways to prove to a mortgage lender that you have a reliable income when you’re self-employed, it’s usually just a case of jumping through a few extra hoops.
-Read on for all the information on how to secure a self-employed mortgage.
+There are plenty of ways to prove to a mortgage lender that you have a reliable income, it’s usually just a case of jumping through a few extra hoops.

-Self-cert mortgages were specifically designed for the self-employed and allowed them to self-certify how much they earnt in a given year.
-Now that they no longer exist, self-employed people must apply for the same mortgage products as everyone else.
+“Self-certification” or “self-cert” mortgages were specifically designed for the self-employed and allowed them to self-certify how much they earnt in a given year, with no need to provide evidence.

 How do you get a self-employed mortgage?

-If you’re self-employed and looking for a mortgage, you’ll still need to apply for one and pass the lender’s affordability tests in the same way as any other borrower.
+If you’re self-employed and looking for a mortgage, you will, in theory, have access to the same range of mortgages as everybody else and you’ll need to pass the lender’s affordability tests in the same way as any other borrower.

-But because there is no employer to vouch for your wage, self-employed people are required to provide far more evidence of their income than other people.
-It’s likely that you’ll be asked to provide at least two years’ worth of business accounts.
+But because there is no employer to vouch for your wage, self-employed people are required to provide far more evidence of their income than other borrowers.

 Lenders also prefer self-employed mortgage applicants to provide accounts that have been prepared by a qualified, chartered accountant; that way they can be sure of your reliability.
 It’s likely that they will focus on the average profit you’ve earned over the past few years.

-If you’re unable to provide accounts that go back as far as two years, it might be challenging for you to convince a lender that you can afford to repay a mortgage – but, again, it’s not impossible.
+If you only have accounts for one year or even less, you may find it a challenge to convince a lender that you can afford to repay a mortgage – but, again, it’s not impossible.
 Having evidence that you’ve got regular work or providing proof of future commissions may help.

 Having a healthy deposit and a good credit history will also help your chances of securing a mortgage when you’re self-employed.